-Mosul residents: 'Life of fear and hardship' under ISIS
+Mosul operation moving faster than expected, Iraq's leader says

 Trump: Mosul offensive designed to help Clinton

-The campaign to liberate Iraq's second-largest city -- and ISIS' last major Iraqi stronghold -- made it to the US Presidential debate stage Wednesday night as Republican candidate Donald Trump suggested

-that the major, months-long offensive on the city was launched to help his rival win the US presidency.
+The campaign to liberate Iraq's second-largest city -- and ISIS' last major Iraqi stronghold -- made it to the US Presidential debate stage Wednesday night as Republican candidate Donald Trump suggested that the major, months-long offensive on the city was launched to help his rival win the US presidency.

 The claim, which Democratic candidate Hillary Clinton said "amazed" her, came in the third and last presidential debate.